Quick Answer

 Use one update format every time: "Since I filed my N-400, this changed," then state the date and the supporting document.
 That keeps your original filing and your current facts clearly separated.
 For mock scoring, use the same mechanics: 1 out of 3 reading sentences, 1 out of 3 writing sentences, and 12 out of 20 civics questions.

 If a mock interview goes poorly, do not restart everything.
 Log exactly what failed: N-400 accuracy, spoken responsiveness, reading, writing, or civics.
-Then verify current USCIS retest rules and add them to your notes as Add current retest timing/process after verification.
+Then verify current USCIS retest rules and write the confirmed timing and process in your notes.
 The goal is to remove panic and give yourself a clear next step.

 You might also find this useful: A Guide to the O-1 Visa for Extraordinary Ability in the US.